Step aside Saturn: Little asteroid has rings too

-CAPE CANAVERAL, Florida (Reuters) - It is not just Saturn and the giant gas planets of the solar system that bear rings.
+CAPE CANAVERAL, Fla., March 26 (Reuters) - It is not just Saturn and the giant gas planets of the solar system that bear rings.
 For the first time, rings have been found around an asteroid, a study published on Wednesday shows.

 The asteroid, known as Chariklo, is more than 621 million miles (1 billion km) from Earth, circling the sun in an orbit between Saturn and Uranus.